 And how do expatriate founders of companies deal with this system?
 Paul Gurner runs St. George’s Bookshop (Wörther Strasse 27 in Prenzlauer Berg), one of the best places in Berlin for second-hand English-language books.
-He says that bureaucracy was one of the biggest obstacles they faced when they set up the company around seven years ago.
+He says that bureaucracy was one of the biggest obstacles they faced when they set up the company.

 Getting hold of permits to open a business was a problem, as was taking on staff.
 “Employing non-Germans can be tricky.
 You have to show that you aren’t taking a job away from a German,” he says.
 “You have to inform the job centre about the vacancy and they send people round – even if you have someone lined up.”

-Gurner, who has started several companies in England, thinks that it is more straightforward to set up one there than in Germany.
+Gurner, who started several companies in England, thinks that it’s more straightforward to set up one there than in Germany.
 That did not put him off, though, despite the language barrier when he first started.

 And what advice would he give for starting a business in Germany?
 “Do lots of preparation beforehand.
 It took us six months,” he says, “and use a tax consultant.”

 Expatriate business start-ups in Germany are of course vulnerable to cash flow problems, with some clients slow to pay up and banks not always keen to extend overdrafts for developing firms.
 Gurner says it is vital to be patient and not expect to make a lot of money at the start, but as he observes, “that’s true everywhere.”